-Optimizing your website for easy browsing and searching not only helps bring users to your site, but it also encourages them to explore and keep coming back for continued use.
-Elements like user-friendly navigation, quick loading speeds, and functioning links help your website appear more professional and increase the likelihood of customer satisfaction.
+Optimizing your website for easy browsing and searching not only helps bring users to your site, but it encourages them to come back.
+Elements like user-friendly navigation, quick loading speeds, and functioning links help your website appear more professional and increase your visitor’s satisfaction.
+But in order to improve your webpages and content, you need to perform a thorough website analysis.
+In this article, we discuss:

 Website analysis strategies can teach you more about your website’s functions, its performance, and how users interact with it.
-These types of traditional website analysis include:
+These types of traditional website analyses include:

 SEO helps you understand what people are searching for when they encounter your website online.
 There are multiple options for analyzing your website for SEO, including: